-Payment due date Building consent Prior to issue of the building consent.
-Certificate of acceptance Prior to issue of the certificate of acceptance.
+Payment due date Building consent 20th of the month following the issue of the invoice.
+Certificate of acceptance At issue of the certificate of acceptance.
 Resource consent for subdivision Prior to release of the certificate under section 224(c) of the RMA.
-Resource consent (other) Prior to issue of the resource consent.
-Service connection Prior to issue of the connection approval.
+Resource consent (other) 20th of the month following the issue of the invoice.
+Service connection At issue of the connection approval.